 - Heavy-duty gloves

-Here are the five steps Reina recommends you take when your car gets hot under the hood.
+Here are the 5 steps you should take if your car overheats:

 1. Turn On The Heater